 In the study, researchers evaluated the combination of durvalumab (Imfinzi) with or without tremelimumab and platinum-based chemotherapy of choice.
 The study involved 1,013 patients with untreated metastatic non-small cell lung cancer.
 Randomly selected participants received chemotherapy alone, or with durvalumab with or without tremelimumab.

-Johnson claimed the improvement in progression-free survival and a trend towards improved overall survival shows potential for a new frontline treatment option for NSCLC.
+Johnson claimed the improvement in progression-free survival and a trend toward improved overall survival shows potential for a new frontline treatment option for NSCLC.

 Immunotherapy Treatment for Mesothelioma

 Boris Sepesi, MC, of the University of Texas MD Anderson Cancer Center in Houston spoke about the increasing use of immunotherapy as a treatment for malignant mesothelioma.
 As a disease known for its poor prognosis, mesothelioma treatment options are improving with the knowledge attained from studies.

 The preliminary study involved a complex combination of neoadjuvant chemotherapy and immunotherapy drug atezolizumab, followed by surgery, and then additional atezolizumab for up to a year.

 The study involved 28 untreated mesothelioma patients.
 18 participants underwent surgery, while 15 received the atezolizumab.
 Preliminary study results show the median progression-free survival is at least 18 months.

 Sepesi stated that survival results are “rather encouraging” and are “comparable to perhaps slightly better historical cohorts.”
 Once the ongoing trial is complete, researchers will have adequate information to form conclusions.